Makeshift/terragrunt-status/README.md

 ----
   --debug                  Shows extra output
 ----
-  -d     --deploy-order    Outputs a legal deploy order for the given stacks -x     --destroy-order   Outputs a legal destroy order for the given stacks -r     --refresh         Locks and refreshes statefiles (This will increase the time taken to get a result, but may be more accurate to the live deployment)
+  -d     --deploy-order    Outputs a legal deploy order for the given stacks, then exits -x     --destroy-order   Outputs a legal destroy order for the given stacks, then exits -r     --refresh         Locks and refreshes statefiles (This will increase the time taken to get a result, but may be more accurate to the live deployment)
 ----
   <path_to_infrastructure> Path to your Terragrunt infrastructure definition - If not provided, assumed to be current working directory.

-Note: If you're using aws-vault, you should run this script in an aws-vault session, with the command: aws-vault exec <profile> -- ./terragrunt-status
+Note: If you're using aws-vault, you should run this script in an aws-vault session, with the command: aws-vault exec <profile> -- terragrunt-status.js
 ```

 ## Known issues